-A WARNING: IT IS IMPOSSIBLE TO DETERMINE THE SOURCE OF A CO ALARM USING SIGHT OR SMELL.
+▲ WARNING: ALTHOUGH RESET AND LOCATE FEATURE CAN BE USED FOR CO ALARM EVENTS, IT IS IMPOSSIBLE TO DETERMINE THE SOURCE OF A CO ALARM USING SIGHT OR SMELL.
 ALWAYS CONSIDER A CO ALARM EVENT AS DANGEROUS.

-12. Battery Backup
+12. Battery

-This alarm is powered with AC power, but also contains a sealed lithium battery backup system.
+NOTE: This alarm is powered by a non-replaceable, sealed lithium battery system.
 No battery installation or replacement is necessary for the life of the alarm.

-NOTE: AC power must be connected to obtain the full 10 year battery and unit life.
-Constant exposure to high or low humidity or temperatures may reduce battery life.
+IMPORTANT: Constant exposure to high or low humidity or temperatures may reduce battery life.

-WARNING: NO SERVICEABLE PARTS INCLUDED.
+▲ WARNING: NO SERVICEABLE PARTS INCLUDED.
 DO NOT ATTEMPT TO OPEN THE ALARM FOR ANY REASON!
 DO NOT TRY TO REPAIR THE ALARM YOURSELF.